qslg154/qslg154.github.io/content/posts/cuhk25.md

 > Initially, I thought the order of cyclic group has to be a prime which had me in dlogging in a group of order ~ $10^{12}$ , thus failing the time constraint (1-min solve).
 > I did figured out some ways to make the solve script to run faster without fixing the main logic tho.

+- calling dlog with order (I forgot about it at first also, big mistake)
 - Parallelizing (implemented)
 - Calling pari_ecllog (implemented)
 - Increasing memory in WSL (this speeds up the script up by margins)